YumYummity/dm-pinger/README.md

 Mass ping one of your friends.

 # selfbotting
 Selfbotting is against Discord's TOS.
-This repository is a POC!
+This repository is a POC (proof of concept)!

 # features
 - dm-pinger will automatically install requirements